 Shoulder Replacement Options

 Shoulder replacement involves replacing the bones of the shoulder joint with artificial components.
-After careful evaluation of your specific condition, the team at the Center for Joint Care may recommend one of a number of shoulder replacement options:
+After careful evaluation of your specific condition, your care team may recommend one of a number of shoulder replacement options:

 Reverse total shoulder replacement: A reverse total shoulder replacement switches the location of the ball and socket to enable a person to use different muscles for shoulder movement.
 The ball is attached to the shoulder bone and the socket is attached to the humerus.